Frontier market debt soars to 121% of GDP -IIF

 LONDON, Oct 8 (Reuters) - Frontier market debt surged to a new record of 121% of GDP in the second quarter as governments scrambled to borrow to aid their recovery from the coronavirus pandemic.

-The figure rose 6 percentage points in the first half of the year, fuelled by a sharp increase in government debt to $1.4 trillion in the second quarter, said the Institute of International Finance (IIF).
+The figure, a GDP-weighted average, rose 6 percentage points in the first half of the year, fuelled by a sharp increase in government debt to $1.4 trillion in the second quarter, said the Institute of International Finance (IIF).

 A frontier market is a developing economy that is considered smaller and riskier than an emerging market economy.